Understanding The Difference Between Aerobic And Anaerobic Exercise

 What is anaerobic exercise?

 Anaerobic exercise, on the other hand, refers to physical activities that cause you to get out of breath.
 These types of exercises happen in short bursts and can result in a buildup of lactic acid.
-Athletes often use these types of exercises to encourage muscle growth, speed, and strength.
-Sports that last longer than a few minutes also incorporate aerobic exercises as well to ensure that the body can maintain its performance.
-For example, runners will build muscle and speed for their races with anaerobic exercises, but also use plenty of aerobic exercise to ensure that they can maintain their race pace.
+Athletes often use this type of exercise to encourage power and endurance.

 Examples of Anaerobic Exercise

 What are the differences between aerobic and anaerobic exercises?

 Both aerobic and anaerobic exercise provide many benefits.
 They will both benefit your overall health, as well as help you gain muscle, burn fat, and increase your exercise stamina.

 The biggest difference between aerobic and anaerobic exercise lies in how the body gets its energy.
 For anaerobic exercise, the muscles will use stored energy sources to fuel itself rather than oxygen, which includes breaking down glucose.